How to Overcome Suboxone Addiction: Detox, Withdrawal, and Rehab Options

 - Specialized therapies (music therapy, pet-assisted therapy, art therapy, etc.)

-- If you enroll in an inpatient drug rehab program, you will live in gender-specific, group housing at a rehab center throughout the duration of your treatment program.
+- If you enroll in an inpatient Suboxone rehab program, you will live in gender-specific, group housing at a rehab center throughout the duration of your treatment program.
 Each day will consist of a structured daily schedule during which you will participate in group and individual activities that pertain to your recovery program.
 While you’re in treatment, you may be awarded day and/or night passes to leave the rehab center, but you will spend the majority of your time at the facility completing treatment.
 This type of rehab program is ideal for someone who needs a great deal of structure or who struggles with chronic relapse.

-- If you choose to enroll in an outpatient drug rehab program, you’ll be required to attend co-ed group meetings facilitated in a safe, sober, and clinical environment.
+- If you choose to enroll in an outpatient Suboxone rehab program, you’ll be required to attend co-ed group meetings facilitated in a safe, sober, and clinical environment.
 Meetings are typically held 2-3 times weekly and will consist of the same education, relapse prevention strategies, 12-Step Program work, and clinical work that is found in an inpatient program.
 The primary difference between the two is that IOP allows for greater flexibility.
 Clients can live at home, go to work, attend school, and care for their children while they are enrolled in treatment.

 - The type of programming/recovery services offered